frostmarked/bonParent/README.md

 **Why did I use camelCase in jdl basename???**<br/>
 I should have used lower case and gotten rid of case sensitivity confusions<br>
 and sometimes its just ugly...

+**Linage != Lineage**<br/>
+If you plan to misspell a word.
+Make sure to do it properly.
+Do it really really bad<br/>
+so you dont find another word...<br/>
+Linage: the number of lines in printed or written matter, especially when used to calculate payment.<br/>
+Lineage: lineal descent from an ancestor; ancestry or extraction<br/>

 ## Build
 GitHub Actions will be the main carrier of builds.<br>